felipehummel/QtSearch/README.md

 Customizing Scoring
 ===========

-Up until now QtSearch is not very flexible in how you can customize ranking and scoring.
+Currently QtSearch is not very flexible in how you can customize ranking and scoring.
-But you can customize how IDF (inverted document frequency), TF (term frequency) and document norms are calculated.
+But you can customize how IDF (inverted document frequency), TF (term frequency) and document norms are calculated, which suffices many use cases.
 To do that you just need to extend the Similarity class reimplementing the desired methods:

     float norm(int docNumberTokens) const;